Partnering with TESI on Broader Impacts

 How and when to get started with us

 TESI’s Broader Impact services can range from as simple as a few limited activities to larger projects in which we can partner with you in a sustained way throughout your grant.
-Our budget requirements for these partnerships are therefore flexible and depend upon the scope of support required to effectively develop and implement your activities and programs.
+Our budget requirements for these partnerships are flexible and depend upon the scope of support required to effectively develop and implement your activities and programs.
 We are also available to help you customize the Broader Impacts narrative in your proposal.

 Current Collaborations